aio-libs/aiohttp/docs/web.rst

                                 {'CONTENT-DISPOSITION': mp3_file}))

-You might be noticed a big warning in example above.
+You might have noticed a big warning in the example above.
 The general issue is that :meth:`Request.post` reads the whole payload in memory, resulting in possible :abbr:`OOM (Out Of Memory)` errors.
 To avoid this, for multipart uploads, you should use :meth:`Request.multipart` which returns a :ref:`multipart reader
 <aiohttp-multipart>`::